primeharbor/breaches.cloud/content/incidents/o365-2024/index.md

 Midnight Blizzard also used [Exchange Web Services](https://learn.microsoft.com/en-us/exchange/client-developer/exchange-web-services/ews-applications-and-the-exchange-architecture) and residential IP addresses to disguise it's activity.

+In March, a little less that two months after the initial disclosure, Microsoft admits
+> In recent weeks, we have seen evidence that Midnight Blizzard is using information initially exfiltrated from our corporate email systems to gain, or attempt to gain, unauthorized access.
+This has included access to some of the company’s source code repositories and internal systems.
+To date we have found no evidence that Microsoft-hosted customer-facing systems have been compromised.
+>
+> ...Midnight Blizzard is attempting to use secrets of different types it has found.
+Some of these secrets were shared between customers and Microsoft in email...

 ### Timeline
 | Date | Event |